A Guide to Protecting Your Information & Privacy While Traveling

 Icon image representing a calendarWait to post photos and status updates about your travels on social media until you are back home.
 You don’t want criminals to know where you are or that your home may be empty.

 Icon image representing cash being paidAvoid using ATM cards whenever possible.
 Credit cards and cash are recommended when traveling.
+At the same time, though, don’t take too much cash or too many credit cards with you.

 Icon image representing a computer bugRefrain from logging into any personal accounts on other people’s devices – whether that means public computers, hotel business center computers, or devices belonging to friends, colleagues, or other travelers.
 Computers in public areas may have keyloggers and malware on them, which can compromise your sensitive information.